poteto/hiring-without-whiteboards/README.md

 - [Betterment](https://www.betterment.com/careers) | New York, NY | Phone interview followed by on-site pair programming to simulate a Betterment feature build.
 - [BetterPT](https://www.betterhealthcare.co/careers) | New York, NY | Initial phone interview, project using our tech stack, on-site code review/pair programming and "meet the team".
 - [bevelop](https://bevelop.de) | Aschaffenburg, BY / Remote | Initial introductory call, on-sight or remote trial day with project
-- [Big Nerd Ranch](https://bignerdranch.com/careers) | Atlanta, GA & Remote | Interviews and pair programming on an internal project or problem.
 - [BigaBid](https://www.bigabid.com/careers) | Tel Aviv, Israel | Design a real time solution to a problem relevant to the business, followed by a take home project implementing a lean version of the solution
 - [BigBinary](https://www.bigbinary.com/jobs) | Remote | Phone discussion with a developer and the CEO
 - [BioConnect](https://bioconnect.com) | Toronto, Canada | Take-home assignment & discussion